geetkhatri/img2sound/README.md

 ### Parameters

 The parameters can be tweaked to get different types of sound.
-- `fs` (Sampling frequency): adjusts the frequency range of the audio
+- `fs`: adjusts the frequency range of the audio
 - `M`, `H`: adjust frequency/time resolution of the STFT
 - `scaling_factor`: adjusts the loudness of the audio
 - `edge_detection`: if true, the sound is more tone-like; if false, the sound is more noise-like